 Ever have someone tell you to – “Just calm down?”
-Some people seem to be born with that skill but others of us, once overwhelmed find it easy to get worked up and upset and a whole lot harder to calm down afterwards.
+Some people seem to be born with that skill but others of us once overwhelmed find it easy to get worked up and upset and a whole lot harder to calm down afterward.

 Adults have a habit of telling children to feel this way or that.
 This approach, invalidating the child’s feelings, will cause problems later.
 If you were told to feel a certain way or told you had no right to feel as you did, you may have learned the lesson that feelings were bad.
 Suppressing feelings can cause you to ignore valuable information coming from that part of the nervous system.

 Learning to listen to your emotions is a valuable skill.
 Unfortunately sometimes our emotions start yelling in their “outside voice” and will not shut up long enough to let us think.
 At that point, you need to be able to control those feelings.
 Note that controlling is not the same thing as ignoring, as any parent of young children will probably learn.